 What I’m thinking about this mess:

-Firstly: no one of tested rangefinder lenses have an IQ which can be close to the SLR fifties from 1970-1980.
+Firstly: no one of tested rangefinder lenses has an IQ which can be close to the SLR fifties from 1970-1980.
 I haven’t older SLR lenses for comparison.
-Secondary: it’s impossible to select best rangefinder lens in the row.
+Secondary: it’s impossible to select the best rangefinder lens in the row.
 It’s true, I really think so.
 All these ‘LTMs’ are bad from sharpness or aberrations points of view.
 I just can confirm, that Super Rokkor 50/1.8 looks micro-nano-slightly preferable than others.
-And one more thing need to be remembered – bad IQ usually follows for the good bokeh, and Canon S 50/1.5 or Super Rokkor 50/2 are the great examples of this.
+And one more thing needs to be remembered – bad IQ usually follows for the good bokeh, and Canon S 50/1.5 or Super Rokkor 50/2 are the great examples of this.